 Additional Onsen Towns To Consider For Your Trip To Japan

-Kumano Hongu Onsen-Kyo – Kumano Hongu Onsen Village, situated in the mountains of Kumano in Wakayama Prefecture, is known for its three hot spring hamlets: Yunomine Onsen, Kawayu Onsen and Wataze Onsen.
+Kumano Hongu Onsen-Kyo – Kumano Hongu Onsen Village (Wakayama Prefecture) is known for its three hot spring hamlets: Yunomine Onsen, Kawayu Onsen and Wataze Onsen.
 Explore the small villages and choose from a tiny bath for two or a river-sized bath big enough for hundreds!
-This area is home to the World Heritage site Kumano Hongu Taisha Grand Shrine.
+This area is also home to the World Heritage site, Kumano Hongu Taisha Grand Shrine.

-Katsuura Onsen – this onsen has a number of hot springs, all of which offer super unique settings such as bathing in a rock bath within a cave or in an outdoor hot spring with fantastic ocean views!
+Katsuura Onsen – This onsen features a number of hot springs, all of which offer unique settings, such as bathing in a rock bath within a cave or in an outdoor hot spring with fantastic ocean views.

 Shirahama Onsen – one of the oldest onsen resorts in Japan’s Kansai region.
-You can experience a variety of therapeutic baths including Saki-no-Yu Onsen where you can feel the spray of crashing waves as you soak!
+You can experience a variety of unique therapeutic baths, including Saki-no-Yu Onsen, where you can feel the spray of crashing waves as you soak!

 Wakayama Kada Onsen – Situated on the eastern coast of the Kii Peninsula in the southern part of Honshu, this onsen resort looks out onto picturesque Kada Bay.
 Watch the sunset and spot the Tomogashima Islands in the distance while bathing in one of the outdoor hot spring baths.